Trilaciclib: History

 The effectiveness of trilaciclib was evaluated in three randomized, double-blind, placebo-controlled studies in participants with extensive-stage small cell lung cancer.
-Combined, these studies randomly assigned 245 participants to receive either an infusion of trilaciclib in their veins or a placebo before chemotherapy.
+Combined, these studies randomly assigned 245 participants to receive either an intravenous infusion of trilaciclib or a placebo before chemotherapy.
 The studies then compared the two groups for the proportion of participants with severe neutropenia (a very low count of white blood cells called neutrophils) and the duration of severe neutropenia in the first cycle of chemotherapy.
-In all three studies, participants who received trilaciclib had a lower chance of having severe neutropenia compared to participants who received a placebo.
+In all three studies, participants who received trilaciclib had a lower risk of having severe neutropenia compared to participants who received a placebo.
 Among those who had severe neutropenia, participants who received trilaciclib, on average, had it for a shorter time than participants who received a placebo.

 The U.S. Food and Drug Administration (FDA) granted the application for trilaciclib priority review and breakthrough therapy designations.
 The FDA granted the approval of Cosela to G1 Therapeutics, Inc.